Home > Blackpool Profile > Life Expectancy

 Introduction

 Life expectancy is one of the key indicators of health in a population.
 Life expectancy at birth is defined as the average number of years that a newborn is expected to live if current mortality rates continue to apply.
-Life expectancy for men in Blackpool is 73.1 years and for women is 78.9 years (2021-2023), both significantly lower than national averages.
-Men in Blackpool now have the lowest life expectancy in all of England, Scotland and Wales.
-There are considerable differences in life expectancy within Blackpool.
-Men in the least deprived areas of the town can expect to live 13.8 years longer than men in the most deprived areas.
-Similarly, for women this difference is 11.8 years.
+Life expectancy for men in Blackpool is 73.7 years and for women is 79.1 years (2022-2024), both significantly lower than England.
 Not only do people in Blackpool live shorter lives, but they also spend a smaller proportion of their lifespan in good health and without disability (Figures 10 and 11).

 Blackpool faces major health challenges.
 The early 2000s saw a steady improvement in life expectancy, dropping in 2013-15 before levelling off until 2017-19.
 However, the gap between Blackpool and the rest of England continues to grow (Figure 1 and 2).
 Life expectancy fell for both males and females from 2020 onwards, a trend also reflected nationally as the country was impacted by Covid-19.
-The coronavirus pandemic has led to increased mortality during 2020 and 2021 and some impact remains in the latest life expectancy reporting period 2021 to 2023.
+The coronavirus pandemic has led to increased mortality during 2020 and 2021.

 Figure 2 - Life expectancy at birth table (2001-03 to 2021-23)